Dr. Daren Timmons, Board Chair

 Mahan received a bachelor’s degree in history from the College of Charleston and a master’s degree in history and a Ph.D. in higher educational administration from the University of South Carolina.

-Matthew McCoy is an Engineer with Savannah River Remediation, supporting the Saltstone Project.
-He is a former Nuclear Submarine Officer and Lead Project Manager with experience in nuclear power plant operations and management.
+Matthew McCoy is a Shift Operations Manager with Savannah River Remediation, supporting the Saltstone Project.
+He has also worked as a shift technical engineer supporting the liquid waste disposal mission.
+He is a former Nuclear Submarine Officer with experience in nuclear power plant operations and management.
 He is a graduate of the U.S. Naval Academy.

 Craig W. McMullin has more than 40 years of experience in the commercial nuclear power industry and at various Department of Energy (DOE) site locations.
 He retired in 2019 as a Senior Program Manager of Special Projects at the Savannah River National Laboratory (SRNL) for Savannah River Nuclear Solutions (SRNS), LLC.

 Mr. McMullin is a graduate of the Massachusetts Maritime Academy with a Bachelor of Science degree in Marine Engineering.
 He also received a Master of Business Administration from Western New England College.

-Nick Miller is the Facility Manager for the HB-Line Facility at Savannah River Site, the only chemical processing facility of its kind in the DOE complex.
-He is responsible for the overall safe operation of the facility while meeting DOE missions and directives.
+Nick Miller is currently the Facility Manager for the H-Canyon and HB-Line Facilities, unique production-scale actinide-recovery chemical separations facilities located at the Department of Energy’s Savannah River Site.
+He is responsible for the overall safe operation of the facilities while meeting DOE nonproliferation and environmental cleanup missions and directives.

 Charles L. Munns is a Commissioner at the South Carolina Commission for Higher Education.
 Currently the President of Munns Advisement, LLC, Admiral Munns was President and Chief Executive Officer of Savannah River Nuclear Solutions from 2007 through 2009.
 Previously he served for 34 years in the US Navy attaining the rank of Vice Admiral.